nitishsahni/PokerBot/README.md

 - Built using selenium and python.

-- In the process of building out the strategies (game trees).
+- In the process of building out the strategies (game trees  -  probalistic GTO).